Leaving Storybrooke: In the Wish Realm

-Inside the snowglobe prison, Henry is reunited with Ella and Lucy.
+Inside the snow globe prison, Henry is reunited with Ella and Lucy.
 Weaver explains to Hook that Wish Realm Rumplestiltskin has stripped him of his powers and immortality, and that his Wish Realm counterpart had used them to amplify his own powers.
-As they attempt to break the glass, Weaver admits to Hook that he trusted him as a loyal partner because of his bravery and his good heart.
+As they attempt to break the glass, Hook asks Weaver why he never killed him and Weaver admits that Hook is the closest thing he's ever had to a friend.
 Suddenly, Maui's fishhook appears in the snowglobe, with the handle sticking up out of the snow.
 Hook grabs it and uses it to start breaking the glass from the inside; from the outside, a pair of arrows pierce the glass, and they’re freed by Robin and Alice.

 Regina is dragged to the location where Wish Snow and Wish Charming had been married, by Sir Henry.
 Regina pleads with Sir Henry to change his mind despite admitting to having killed his grandparents.
 Sir Henry responded to her plea by cutting a slit on her hand (that Henry will use to create blood ink) and tells her that they’ll fight each other, which Sir Henry says that will be his happy ending.
 While locked in a cell, Regina has a dream, in which she meets with Robin Sr's spirit.
 Robin encourages her, telling her that she can still find happiness without him or Facilier, and that just needs to show Sir Henry that he can still find love.
 Awakening, Regina discovers that Robin's spirit had left her with a red feather from one of his arrows.

 Wish Rumple meets up with Sir Henry to discuss Regina’s fate, offering Sir Henry a new way to deal with every character and their stories from every realm utilizing Regina’s blood ink.
 He shows Sir Henry that if he raises his emotions, he can banish the heroes into the “Once Upon a Time” books that will serve as their prison.
 They test it on Wish Blue Fairy, who is then transported to a dark realm where she will be tormented, with her book closing afterwards.